Attacus atlas: Imago

 The Atlas moth has a very short, vestigial proboscis, and they do not eat once they have emerged from the cocoon, relying on fat storage for energy.
 Every flight takes valuable energy and can take days off their already short lives, as it has a very short life span of only one to two weeks.
 They conserve energy by flying as little as possible.
-A female will wait for a male to come along and be fertilised, lay eggs and die.
+A female will wait for a male to come along and be fertilized, lay eggs and die.